wbx1727031/WoodSKE/README.md

 The key steps of WoodSKE are `Coarse skeleton contraction` and `Skeleton thinning`.<be> The detailed description of these two steps is provided in the related paper.
 The thinning step of the post-filling coarse skeleton analyzed during the coarse skeleton contraction is shown in the following figure:<br>
 --
 ![Skeleton extraction](PNG/Thin.jpg)
+The points in the blue spherical area formed the nearby point set (SCO) of a coarse skeleton point PCS (green dot).
+ESO means the nearest Euclidean distance between PCS and the input point cloud (the distance between PCS and Pnear).
+PL is the farthest point to Pnear (blue dot) in the SCO.
+The ESO of PL (orange dot) is ESO ′.
+In the inset (C), the skeleton point PSKE (red dot) was located by the mean coordinate of points with larger ESO than that of PCS in the dash-shaded area.
+The red lines present the thinned skeleton.